IBAnimatable/IBAnimatable/README.md

 | UIViewController | DesignableViewController | |

 ### Designable protocols
 Because of the bueaty of protocol oriented programming in Swift, We don't have to use Animatable UI elements to unlocked the power of `IBAnimatable`.
 We can create our own custom UI elements and conform to `IBAnimatable` protocols to use the default implementation in protocol extension.
-Here are supported Designable protocols
+Here are supported Designable protocols:

 #### `BarButtonItemDesignable`
 | Property name | Data type | Remark |